jbush001/NyuziProcessor/CONTRIBUTING.md

 ```
 - Keep the same signal name through hierarchies: Avoid renaming signals in port lists.
 Use .* for connections.
 The exception is generic components like an arbiter
-that is used in many places and have non-specific port names.
+that is used in many places and have non-specific port names.<br>
 No:
 ```SystemVerilog
     writeback_stage writeback_stage(